 |

 Radio Manufacturing Engineer's RME-69 was another great performer that was a contemporary of the HRO.
 When used with the matching DB-20 Preselector, the RME-69 has three tuned RF amplifiers and is capable of impressive results.
 The bandspread is not calibrated but it has an ultra-smooth vernier effect.
 The built-in power supply is handy as is bandswitching the six tuning ranges.
 The dial nomenclature is miniscule and difficult to read but the dial illumination is great.
 The audio is single-ended and sounds pretty good driving a matched speaker.
-While you could get very good results with the RME-69/DB-20 combination, just the RME-69 alone is a rather anemic performer.
+While you could get very good results with the RME-69/DB-20 combination, just the RME-69 alone is an average, single preselection performer.
 The build-quality the RME-69 is certainly far below the HRO with extensive use of compression trimmers for adjustments, even using compression trimmers for the LO adjustments.
 Additionally, the RME doesn't align the RF and Mixer stages but provides a "Trimmer" control on the front panel for peaking the stages for the frequency tuned.
 Finally, the RME-69 doesn't provide a remote stand-by function.
 Up to 1937, the RME was priced well below the HRO but when the price increased for the RME-69/DB-20 in 1937, the cost difference compared to the HRO was minimal.
 The RME-69/DB-20 only required a speaker for an accessory, maybe its only advantage after 1937.
 Photo shows the 1937 version of the RME-69/DB-20 with matching RME speaker. |

 |